Best and Cheapest Renters Insurance as Rated by Customers in 2022

 Given the affordable cost of purchasing a renters insurance policy, renters insurance is generally worth it for tenants even if it isn't required by your landlord.
 With a national average cost of $185 per year, you can cover your belongings from theft or disaster at an affordable insurance rate.

-If you don't have enough money to replace all of your belongings if they were destroyed in a disaster, renters insurance offers a way to ensure you could financially recover if the unimaginable happened.
+If you don't have enough money to replace all of your belongings if they were destroyed in a disaster, rental insurance offers a way to ensure you could financially recover if the unimaginable happened.
 And even in the event you could replace all your belongings out of pocket, wouldn't you rather pay a small deductible rather than tens of thousands out of pocket after a loss?
+It's a small price to pay to save the rest of your finances in the grand scheme of things that can happen to your property.

 The cost of renters insurance per month is comparable to many of the monthly expenses customers have each month.